countvajhula/relation/dev/BUILD.rst

 Drafting a New Release
 ======================

+1. As part of the release commit, bump the version in info.rkt

-1. Tag the release commit
+2. Tag the release commit

 .. code-block:: bash

   git tag -n  # list existing tags and annotations git tag -a <new version number> -m "<release message>"  # or leave out -m to enter it in Vim

-2. Push the new tag to origin:
+3. Push the new tag to origin:

 .. code-block:: bash